How to Care for Evergreen Shrubs in Idaho Falls

 Many homeowners water their landscaping more often than it needs.
 Too much water can be as harmful as not enough.

-Less frequent, deeper watering is better for your shrubs, encouraging the roots to dive deeper for water.
+Less frequent, deeper watering is better for your shrubs, encouraging roots to grow deeper in search of water.

 Evergreen Shrub Maintenance Includes Winter Protection